TableauStudyGroup/Data-Science-Lessons/README.md

-# Lesson 1
-## Guide to Embedding a Tableau Dashboard in a Jupyter Notebook
+## Lesson 1: Embedding a Tableau Viz in a Jupyter Notebook
 ### Author: Vernon Naidoo

 1. Start with any Tableau workbook (.twb file).